-Equity Monday: Cryptos fall, the deplatforming rush, and fitness tech stays hot – TechCrunch
+Equity Monday: Cryptos fall, the deplatforming rush and fitness tech stays hot – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.

 This is Equity Monday, our weekly kickoff that tracks the latest private market news, talks about the coming week, digs into some recent funding rounds and mulls over a larger theme or narrative from the private markets.
-You can follow the show on Twitter href="https://twitter.com/equitypod">here and myself here —and don’t forget to check out the extra episode we dropped on Saturday, as there was just too much to talk about last week.
+You can follow the show on Twitter href="https://twitter.com/equitypod">here and myself here — and don’t forget to check out the extra episode we dropped on Saturday, as there was just too much to talk about last week.

 So, what’s on the docket for today?
 A great host of things: